named-data/ndn-cxx/docs/code-style.rst

     Exceptions to this rule:

-    * When the class is essentially a dumb data structure with no or minimal behavior (equivalent to a C struct, also known as POD type).
-In this case it is appropriate to make the instance variables public by using ``struct``.
+    * When the class is essentially a passive data structure with no or minimal behavior (equivalent to a C struct, also known as POD type).
+In this case, all fields should be public and the keyword ``struct`` should be used instead of ``class``.

     * When the class is used only inside the compilation unit, e.g., when implementing pImpl idiom (aka Bridge pattern) or similar cases.